Thought Id offer these as is - befoam refoaming the woofers, which I seem to be taking a long time to get around to having done.

-Jan 1 - Just sold the second set of these I had which were pro refoamed.
+Just sold the second set of these I had which were pro refoamed.
+That's how I know how they sound = good.
+As in contenders in the $300-600 zone.

 Will take couple of weeks or longer to get refoamed.

-They sound quite good - contenders in the price range certainly.
-The gentleman who purchased these was going to buy another set for $750, after listening to 4 other sets in total - until he heard these (refoamed ones of course) - the combination of sound and value overwhelmed the $750 set.
+They sound very good for the price range, $400 zone - contenders in this range certainly.
+The gentleman who purchased the first set was going to buy another set for $750, after listening to 4 other sets in total - until he heard these (refoamed ones of course) - the combination of sound and value overwhelmed the $750 set.
 Sigh

 Exceptional condition vintage speaks